Umuzi-skillslab/fix-and-complete-advanced-html-structure-LindiweD-Collab/README.md

 # Media Production Website
 ## Overview
 This project is a multi-page responsive website for a fictional Media Production Company.
-The purpose of the site is to present the company’s services, showcase media content (video and audio), provide company information, and allow visitors to contact the business through a structured form.
+The project involved debugging a 70%-complete starter codebase, fixing all semantic and validation errors, and implementing advanced layout, animation, and accessibility features — without JavaScript.
+The website represents a fictional media production company offering video production, audio recording, and post-production services.
+It consists of four fully linked pages: a home page, an about/services page, a media gallery, and a contact form.
+The site demonstrates professional-grade HTML structure, responsive CSS layouts using Flexbox and Grid, CSS animations and transforms, embedded media elements, and accessible form design.

 The website includes four pages: